enochtangg/quick-SQL-cheatsheet/README.md

-# Quick SQL Cheatsheet
+# SQL Cheatsheet Sheet

-A quick reminder of all SQL queries and examples on how to use them.
+A quick reminder of all relevent SQL queries and examples on how to use them.

 # Table of Contents
 1. [ Finding Data Queries. ](#find)